- Longtime Democratic political consultant

 - President Barack Obama’s closest advisor

-Axelrod graduated from New York's Stuyvesant High School in June 1972 and enrolled, that fall, at the University of Chicago, where he majored in political science and wrote for the student newspaper.
+Axelrod graduated from New York’s Stuyvesant High School in June 1972 and enrolled, that fall, at the University of Chicago, where he majored in political science and wrote for the student newspaper.
 In late 1973 or early 1974, he secured a job as a political columnist for the Hyde Park Herald, a local weekly newspaper.
-His work at the Herald caught the attention of two particularly noteworthy individuals, David Canter and Don Rose:
+His work at the Herald caught the attention of two particularly noteworthy individuals, David Canter (the son of a lifelong communist) and Don Rose (a member of a Communist Party front group).
+For further details about Canter and Rose, who became mentors to the young Axelrod and helped shape his political development, click here.

 In 1977, Axelrod completed his B.A. in political science at the University of Chicago.
 That same year, Canter and Rose used their influence to help Axelrod secure an internship at the Chicago Tribune.
 “I … wrote a reference letter for him,” Rose recalls, “that helped him win an internship at the Tribune, which was the next step in his journalism career.”
 In 1982 Axelrod was promoted, becoming the Tribune’s youngest chief political writer.